Eric-Schecter/Soft-Renderer/rasterization/webgl/README.md

 ## About The Repo
-A rasterization renderer implementation with WebGL;
+A rasterization renderer implementation with WebGL2;